Canon EF 11-24mm f4L Rumors, Reviews and Sample Photos

 This lens is most likely being created in response to user requests and the ever so popularity of the Nikkor 14-24mm f/2.8 lens available on Nikon setups.

-This lens would be geared primarily for the landscape photographer or the sports photographer if it ever comes to fruition.
+This lens would be geared primarily for the landscape photographer or the sports photographer.
 It would be great for shooting skateboarding or other X-game types of sports.

 The Rumor Mill